backstage/backstage/packages/core-plugin-api/api-report.md

   context: AnalyticsContextValue;
 };

-// Warning: (ae-missing-release-tag) "AnalyticsEventAttributes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type AnalyticsEventAttributes = {
   [attribute in string]: string | boolean | number;
 };

-// Warning: (ae-missing-release-tag) "AnalyticsTracker" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type AnalyticsTracker = {
   captureEvent: (